SS West Cajoot: Struthers & Barry (1923-August 1926)

 On June 6, 1925 West Cajoot departed San Francisco for another trip to the Orient, arriving in Yokohama at the end of June.
-Leaving from Yokohama on June 30, she touched off at Yokaichi (July 1), Kobe (July 2), Dairen (July 8), Taku Bar, Tsingtao (July 13) arriving in Shanghai on July 17.
+Leaving from Yokohama on June 30, she touched off at Yokaichi (July 1), Kobe (July 2), Dairen (July 8), Taku Bar, Qingdao (July 13) arriving in Shanghai on July 17.
 From there she headed to Hong Kong on July 20 where she arrived on July 24.
 From Hong Kong she traveled to the Philippines and arrived in Manila on July 30.
 From Manila West Cajoot proceeded to visit a variety of small Philippine ports, such as Cebu, Zamboanga, Davao and so on, eventually returning to Manila at the end of August.
 She sailed out on September 1 for Hong Kong, and from there continued on to San Francisco.
 She returned to San Francisco on October 2, 1925, and from there proceeded to Los Angeles where she arrived on October 8.

 She immediately sailed out for her next trip to the Orient, departing from San Francisco on October 23, arriving in Yokohama on November 19.
 From there she proceeded to Kobe, and then on to Korea, touching off at Busan on November 26, and Chemulpo 4 days later.
-West Cajoot continued on her trip touching off at several Chinese ports such as Dairen and Tsingtao before a stop in Shanghai on December 15.
+West Cajoot continued on her trip touching off at several Chinese ports such as Dairen and Qingdao before a stop in Shanghai on December 15.
 From there she touched off in Hong Kong and continued on to the Philippines arriving in Manila on Christmas Day.
 She then stopped off at various small ports around the Philippines before departing for San Francisco where she arrived on February 13, 1926 bringing back coconut meal, copra and by-products.
 After unloading West Cajoot proceeded to Los Angeles where she arrived on February 21, 1926.
 She was immediately put into dry-dock to undergo installation of deep tanks to allow transportation of vegetable and coconut oil from the Philippines.

 The work was finished in mid-March and on March 19 West Cajoot sailed from Los Angeles with a cargo of case oil and took course to the Orient.
 After stopping off in San Francisco on March 20, and taking on more case oil, West Cajoot sailed next day to Shanghai.
-She arrived in China in mid-April, visiting ports like Hong Kong and Foochow before heading to the Philippines.
+She arrived in China in mid-April, visiting ports like Hong Kong and Fuzhou before heading to the Philippines.
 After stopping off at a variety of small ports West Cajoot departed from Manila on June 8, arriving in San Francisco on July 8, 1926.